neuronsimulator/nrn/docs/python/programming/gui/pwman.rst

-.. method:: PWManager.window_place
+.. method:: PWManager.window_place(index, left, top)

-    Syntax:
-        ``p.window_place(index, left, top)``

-    Description:
     moves the index window to the left,top pixel coordinates of the screen.

     Example: